 Failover occurs when the primary database instance becomes inaccessible and another instance takes over as the new primary.
 This disrupts client connections.
 Failovers can be planned, when they are induced by administrative actions such as a rolling upgrade, or unplanned, when they occur due to failures.
 In both cases, you want to reduce downtime to minimize client disruption.

 Amazon RDS has multiple high availability options, and RDS Proxy provides failover recovery benefits for each option.
 The Amazon RDS Multi-AZ option is a primary and standby configuration with synchronous replication.
-Aurora offers two high availability options—up to 15 asynchronous replicas and multi-master.
+Aurora offers replicas as availability options – up to 15 asynchronous replicas.
 All Aurora replicas are available for read-only access.
 You can elect and promote any replica as a new primary for the cluster in the event of failover without any data loss.
-Aurora multi-master offers multiple active writers.

 With all of these options, when a failover occurs, the client has to detect the connection failure, discover a new primary, and reconnect to it as quickly as possible.
 With RDS Proxy, the applications can avoid the complexity associated with failovers and experience faster recovery (in as few as 3 seconds).
 With Aurora, where failovers are faster, DNS propagation delay is the largest contributor to your overall failover time.
 RDS Proxy actively monitors database instances and automatically connects clients to the right target.
 It also maintains idle client connections through database failover without dropping them.
 Idle connections in this context are connections that don’t have outstanding requests.